-- have been continuously unoccupied since the date of death And - at the date of death the deceased had a freehold or leasehold interest (greater than 6 months) in the premises Or - at the date of death the deceased had a tenancy of the premises (greater than 6 months) and the estate or executor is liable to pay rent
+- have been continuously unoccupied since the date of death and - at the date of death the deceased had a freehold or leasehold interest (greater than 6 months) in the premises or - at the date of death the deceased had a tenancy of the premises (greater than 6 months) and the estate or executor is liable to pay rent

 The exemption does not apply where the premises are jointly owned by the deceased and another, living, person(s).
-When does the exemption start?

-The exemption starts from the date of death where the conditions are fulfilled. d.
+The exemption starts from the date of death where the conditions are fulfilled.